 While it may not sound super cool, a descriptive element or keyword to your domain can make things easier in several regards.

-For example, adding “virtual assistant” to the end of your domain name removes any doubt as to what you do.
+For example, adding “Virtual Assistant” to the end of your business and domain name removes any doubt as to what you do.
 It can also help to improve visibility in search engines when clients decide to rely on Google to help find their next VA.

 When you’re adding descriptive elements, we’d advise against adding local descriptors.
 For example, VancouverVirtualAssistant.ca would probably make it difficult to attract clients from around the globe.

-The same thing applies to services.
-VirtualEmailManagement.com is specific, but leaves visitors with the impression that you don’t do anything else.
-Of course there are always exceptions to this rule.
+The same thing applies to referencing your Virtual Assistant services.
+VirtualEmailManagement.com is specific but leaves visitors with the impression that you don’t do anything else.
+Of course, there are always exceptions to this rule.
 If your business or knowledge is specific enough that you know you’ll be sticking to one service, then go for it.

 When it comes to being descriptive, your best course of action is to keep your options open in terms of both services and location.
-One of the things we teach in our virtual assistant training is that your business will evolve over time, so there’s no sense in limiting your options right out of the gate.
+One of the things we teach in our Virtual Assistant training program is that your business will evolve over time, so there’s no sense in limiting your options right out of the gate.

-A quick example: You may not be aware that Horkey Handbook was initially launched as a way for Gina to showcase her freelance writing portfolio.
-Over the years is has evolved into a community of freelance writers and virtual assistants, an educational resource and in the near future, much more (hint :)).
+A quick example: You may not be aware that Horkey HandBook was initially launched as a way for Gina to showcase her freelance writing portfolio.
+Over the years it has evolved into a community of freelance writers and Virtual Assistants, and a complete step-by-step system for starting, building and scaling a VA business.

 3. Try to be memorable, but not tricky.

 There’s a fine line between finding the right balance of being memorable and “easy to forget.”
 For example, check out these common traps one can fall into: